1934 United States Senate election in Maryland

 The 1934 United States Senate election in Maryland was held on November 5, 1934.

-Incumbent Republican Senator Phillips Lee Goldsborough did not seek re-election to a second term in office.
+Incumbent Republican Senator Phillips Lee Goldsborough did not seek re-election to a second term in office, preferring to run for Governor of Maryland again.
 In the open race to succeed him, Democratic Maryland Secretary of State George L. P. Radcliffe defeated former Senator Joseph I. France.